-The initial focus is a/on high spend critical line of business (LOB) applications and these are being assessed against pre-defined criteria with a view to establishing, reviewing and improving the contractual position and reducing expenditure and Total Cost of Ownership (TCO) and b/ on applications potentially vulnerable to cyber security attack which require urgent upgrade, retiring or replacing.
+The initial focus is on high spend critical line of business (LOB) applications and these are being assessed against pre-defined criteria with a view to establishing, reviewing and improving the contractual position and reducing expenditure and Total Cost of Ownership (TCO).
+Applications potentially vulnerable to cyber security attack which require urgent upgrade, retiring or replacing will also be prioritised.

-Some underlying "legacy" applications are likely to remain in situ in the short/ medium term due to the perceived prohibitive cost of change, timescales required to change these applications and lack of feasible alternatives.
+Some underlying "legacy" applications are likely to remain in situ in the short/ medium term due to the perceived prohibitive cost of change, the timescales required to change these applications and lack of feasible alternatives.
 However, the state of relevant underlying applications will be reviewed for suitability and stability in operating with any technology for redesign and automation.
-This may change the priority of processes in the pipeline.
+This may change the priority of processes in the Digital Work programme.